-Matters of Emphasis Regarding Implementation of New Accounting Standard
+Matters of Emphasis

 As discussed in Note 1 to the financial statements, the District adopted new accounting guidance, Governmental Accounting Standards Board Statement No. 65, Items Previously Reported as Assets and Liabilities.
 Our opinion is not modified with respect to this matter.